Saturday: Prishtina – Peja

 Day 1: Peja – Reka e Allakes

-The first day of your trip will begin with a bit of culture as we introduce you to Peja’s historic sites, including the Patriarchate of Peć - a medieval Orthodox monastery - as well as the striking Qashi Mosque.
+The first day of your trip will begin with a bit of culture as we introduce you to Peja’s historic sites, including the Patriarchate of Pec – a medieval Orthodox monastery – as well as the striking Qashi Mosque.
+You can always add a Via ferrata trip to your itinerary before you enter the mountains.
 After lunch, you will be transferred to the village of Reka e Allakes in Rugova Canyon to prepare for your mountain journey.
 Mustafe Nikqi will greet you upon your arrival, welcoming you to his guesthouse, Ari, your home for the evening.

 Day 2: Reka e Allakes – Drelaj

-Today you begin with an easy 10.1-kilometer hike to the village of Drelaj.
+Today you begin your Peaks of the Balkans tour with an easy 10.1-kilometer hike to the village of Drelaj.
 This beautiful stretch will give you further insight into mountain life in Kosovo as you will pass several more villages along the way.
 Although this will be a long day, the hike is considered easy because the elevation (1100 meters to 1820 meters) is gradual.
 Upon our arrival in Drenaj, we will stay with the family of Osman Shala.
 At guest house Shqiponja.

 Day 3: Drelaj – Kuqishte – Babino Polje, Montenegro

-This day will begin with a car transfer to the village of Kuqishte where you will begin your hike over the border into Montenegro.
+This day will begin with a car transfer to the village of Kuqishte where you will begin your first border crossing of Peaks of the Balkans over into Montenegro.
 This intense 15.8-kilometer hike offers some of the region’s most breathtaking views, passing several glacial lakes and water sources.
 Some people decide to divide this hike in two parts: a 7.4-kilometer ascent on the first day and 8.4 kilometer descent on the second day.
 There are no villages or accommodation facilities between Guri i Kuq and Babino Polje, but camping is allowed in authorised campsites.
-However, BNA suggest to give a push to the hike and finish this in one day, as the carrying of tents will make it more difficult for the rip.
+However, BNA suggest to give a push to the hike and finish this in one day, as the carrying of tents will make it more difficult for the trip.

 Day 4: Babino Polje – Vuthaj – Theth, Albania